Kibuns/Research/OpenSource.md

 - Are there any notable mistakes you made or misunderstanding you had when you first started contributing?
 - What tip(s) would you give to a beginning developer who's interested in contributing to an open source project for the first time?

+## How do you make a contribution?
+A lot of OSP's have a Contributing.md, but what are things like forking? and making pull requests?
+There are a lot of great sources to learn these things.
+But https://firstcontributions.github.io/ is what I used.

 ## What are the most important work etiquettes when working on an open-source project?

 ### Have a reason to be working on an OSP